w3c-fedid/FedCM/consumers.md

 From there, the browser proceeds to mediate the data exchange with the chose identity provider via [The Provider API](#the-provider-api).

-Upon success, the consumer API results into an idtoken.
+Upon success, the consumer API results into a [directed basic profile](directed_basic_profile.md).
 For example:

 ```json
 {